Aez35/miRScore/README.md

 conda info --envs
 ```

-Make `miRScore.py` executable and place in the bin directory of your miRScore conda environment:
+You may make `miRScore.py` executable and place in the bin directory of your miRScore conda environment:
 ```
 chmod +x miRScore.py
 mv miRScore.py /Users/zvaricka/miniconda3/envs/miRScore/bin